avinash-chouhan/seg-mentor/README.md

 As a baseline, we trained & tested classic FCNs with different feature extractors on the Pascal VOC dataset.

-Now, sure, the state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN paper, and there are many nets which are both faster and with better accuracy.
+NThe state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN paper, and there are many nets which are both faster and with better accuracy.
 Implementing some of these over our framework is part of the roadmap here.

-Besides, there's a lot of terra incognita that seems worth exploring before rushing to state-of-the-art architectures.
+However, there's a lot of terra incognita that seems worth exploring before rushing to state-of-the-art architectures.
  Playing with a simple-no-thrills decoder can still give us insight into some fundemantal questions:

  - ***What's the influence of the base Feature Extractor (FE) a.k.a Encoder on the segmentation task?